outdreamer/build-a-cure/docs/ml/python_study_guide.md

 python study guide

 - questions
-	- AML typologies
-		- unusual customer behavior, usage of large amounts of cash, smurfing (involving numerous transactions, people, accounts, high volumes of small transactions to avoid detection threshold reporting), unusual insurance claims, association with corruption, currency exchanges, purchase of portable valuable commodities, purchase of valuable assets, commodity exchanges, use of wire transfers, underground banking, trade-based money laundering, gaming activities, abuse of non-profit organizations, investment in capital markets, mingling with legitimate business, use of shell companies, use of offshore banks, use of nominees/trusts/family/third parties, use of foreign bank accounts, identify fraud, new payment tech, use of gatekeepers to obscure beneficiary identity and fund source

 	- db normalization
 		- eliminates insertion/update/deletion anomalies, improves data consistency, so one piece of data is stored in one place reducing the chances of inconsistent data
 		- reduces data redundancy by dividing it into multiple related tables